kris48k/berlinerfernseheturm/README.md

-# clojurebridge
+# From a workshop clojurebridge-berlin

-A project using Quil in which Berliner Fernseheturm is shown.
+A clojure project using Quil in which Berliner Fernseheturm is shown.

+To work with code and have all libs installed just install Nightcode.